Frequently Asked Questions

 Do imaging payments include both the facility and professional fees?

 Yes.
-We understand that some facilities provide both the facility and professional components of an imaging procedure while other facilities only provide one component.
-To facilitate comparison for consumers we include both components in the payment estimate.
-For example, if a facility only provides the facility component we find the matching claim for the professional component in the data to derive the total payment.
+There are healthcare settings that provide both the facility and professional components of an imaging procedure while other healthcare settings only provide one component.
+To facilitate comparisons, we include both components in the payment estimate.
+For example, if a healthcare setting only provides the facility component, we find the corresponding claim for the professional component of the imaging service in the data to derive the total payment.

 Do blood laboratory services include payments for the blood draw?